MicrosoftDocs/dynamics365smb-docs/business-central/production-about-production-orders.md

 The Firm Planned Production Order is unique because of the following characteristics:

 - You can automatically create a firm planned production order from a sales order.
-- A firm planned production order acts as a placeholder in the planning schedule for some future job released to the floor.
+- A firm planned production order acts as a placeholder in the planning schedule for some future project released to the floor.
 - A firm planned production order can be generated from planning or created manually or from sales orders.
 They are not erased during subsequent planning.
 - Their generation in planning results in a suggested "planned order release" that includes: quantity, release date, and due date.
 The planning system logic is based on the replenishment system, reorder policies, and order modifiers that it encounters in the net requirements planning process.
 - To view their impact, look at the load for each work center or machine center on the firm planned production order's routing.